Pulmonary Rehabilitation (Hull)

 - Registered with a Hull GP

-- Have a diagnosis of COPD (chronic lung disease, asthma, pulmonary fibrosis, lung cancer or lung transplant)
+- Have a diagnosis of COPD (Chronic bronchitis, Emphysema), Pulmonary fibrosis, chronic asthma, lung cancer or lung transplant.

-Patients must initially be referred by a GP or other health professional, though once known to the service, a patient can self-refer if their condition deteriorates.
+Patients must be referred by a GP or other health professional.